cujojs/when/docs/api.md

 var newPromise = promise.then(onFulfilled, onRejected, onProgress);
 ```

-Arranges to call `onFulfilled` on the promise's value, when it becomes available, or to call `onRejected` on the promise's rejection reason if the promise is rejected.
-Additionally, registers `onProgress` to receive any progress updates for the promise.
-All parameters are optional.
-As per the [Promises/A+ spec](http://promises-aplus.github.com/promises-spec/), returns a promise that will be resolved with the result of `onFulfilled` if `promise` is fulfilled, or with the result of `onRejected` if `promise` is rejected.
+arranges for

+* `onFulfilled` to be called with the value after `promise` is fulfilled, or
+* `onRejected` to be called with the rejection reason after `promise` is rejected.
+* `onProgress` to be called with any progress updates issued by `promise`.

+Returns a trusted promise that will fulfill with the return value of either `onFulfilled` or `onRejected`, whichever is called, or will reject with the thrown exception if either throws.

 A promise makes the following guarantees about handlers registered in the same call to `.then()`: